West Side Story is the first movie I ever OD’d on.

 Speaking of things I'd never seen before, gay Ken, whom I hadn't yet been properly introduced to, never saw ANYTHING like George Chakiris.
 I don’t quite know what I did with the feelings aroused by the sight of Bernardo in that purple shirt and skinny tie, but I suspect they were tucked away in the same place I put my unconscious identification with/recognition of the queer-coded character of Baby John.

-(Ask Anybodys: For those who don't know, the creators of West Side Story - Laurents, Bernstein, Sondheim, and Robbins - were all gay or bisexual men.
+(Ask Anybodys: For those who don't know, the creators of West Side Story - Laurents, Bernstein, Sondheim, and Robbins - were all gay or bisexual men in various stages of closeted/denial.
 Too bad at least one of them wasn't also Puerto Rican.)

 My earlier use of the word "dated" wasn't intended as a pejorative.
 As it relates to my impression of West Side Story as a product of the past, a film reflecting the perspective, aesthetics, and concerns (and occasional cluelessness) of a very distinct point in time, I see it as one of West Side Story's strengths.
 The same way I would mean it if I referred to the films of Fred Astaire and many of the classic MGM musicals as dated.
 They are of the time they were created and reflect a kind of past urgency or vitality that can't be wrested into another era.